lilmart210/HighSchool-Projects/README.md

 - run checker server to play against a second player.
 - 'launch-many-worlds' creates 2 games, comment this out if you want to play by yourself

+# Garden Automation
+- Using sonoff equipment to do this